abdo2048/Ask-Brave-Chat-Exporter/README.md

 - **Resources Section**: Append source (web results, videos, news, citations) at end of exported files.
 - **Bulk Export**: Export multiple conversations in one operation.
 - **Configurable Export Options**: Toggle what to include (TOC, metadata, resources, etc.)
-- **Standalone Converter**: Pre-built binary to convert any Markdown to HTML using our theme:
+- **Standalone Converter**: Pre-built binary to convert any chat Markdown to HTML using this theme:
   - Works with any markdown file (not just Brave exports).
   - Offline operation, no dependencies.
   - Apply custom styling to existing markdown files.